 On her voyage back to New Zealand, HMNZS Royalist was briefly involved in the Suez crisis but was withdrawn under the directive of the New Zealand Government.
 It was in this area that Bruce witnessed the approach of Egyptian MTBs from his action station in the operations room.

-Shortly after his return to New Zealand, Bruce did further radar plot training at the Australian shore base HMAS WATSON before joining the frigate HMNZS PUKAKI to take part in the nuclear tests off Christmas Island.
-Bruce’s role was the tracking of meteorological balloons to determine the weather of the tests.
-Following his time onboard HMNZS PUKAKI, he was posted to HMNZS TAMAKI and as coxswain of various ships.
-A second posting to HMNZS ROYALIST followed, after which he joined HMNZS ROTOITI to record the weather at 60 South for the summer flights to the polar base.
+Shortly after his return to New Zealand, Bruce did further radar plot training at the Australian shore base HMAS Watson before joining the frigate HMNZS Pukaki to take part in the nuclear tests off Christmas Island.
+Bruce’s role was the tracking of meteorological balloons to determine the weather for the tests.
+Following his time onboard HMNZS Pukaki, he was posted to HMNZS Tamaki and as Coxswain of various ships.
+A second posting to HMNZS Royalist followed, after which he joined HMNZS Rotoiti to record the weather at 60 South for the summer flights to the polar base.

 Terence Bruce completed his RNZN service in September 1987 having achieved the rank of Warrant Officer and subsequently joined the dockyard at Devonport in January 1994 as Bosun of the Yard, where he remained until his retirement in January 1998.